ct-337/fandom-central/README.md

 ## 🧠 Why This Project Exists

-This project was created to give fans a simple, open-source platform to build their own community hubs.
+This project was created to give Stranger Things fans a simple, open-source platform to build their own community hub.
 It’s ideal for creators, writers, cosplayers, and trivia nerds who want a space to connect and share.

 ## 🛠️ Tech Stack